Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Explainability and contestability in practice: points of friction in regulatory, institutional and technical implementations

-\textbf{Translation.} Participants repeatedly reflected on who would be responsible for implementing explanation and contestation mechanisms (as depicted in~\autoref{fig:card_sort_structures}-A and B).
-Participants considered `regulators'~\cite{prifti_regulation_2024}, including policymakers, standardization bodies, data protection authorities, and developers, to be the main actors in this translation operation.
-The translation itself is driven through the ``\textit{shared responsibility to ensure user representation in the development and the use of the AI}'' (P5) and the fact that ``\textit{what the people are struggling with is at very different levels [...], I mean, what does explainable AI mean?}'' (P8).
-Technical standards were perceived to be one of the main components to clarify the allocation of responsibility, but their enforcement again raised questions:
+In the interviews, participants repeatedly considered which actors would be responsible for implementing explanation and contestation mechanisms (these considerations are visually depicted in Figure~\ref{fig:card_sort_structures} A and B).
+Participants considered `regulators'~\cite{prifti_regulation_2024}, including policymakers, standardization bodies, data protection authorities, and developers, to be the main actors that shared the ``\textit{responsibility to ensure user representation in the development and the use of the AI}'' (P5).
+Technical standards were perceived to be one of the main components to clarify the allocation of responsibility, but their enforcement raised questions.
+Due to the conceptual polysemy with which legal texts treat both design principles, fulfilling their respective responsibility means that regulators are forced to interpret the provisions, potentially resulting in conflicting points of view between the `executive' and `organizational' levels.

-\begin{quote} \textit{[I]f there are decisions made by a software company, upon services or somehow affecting [people's] rights, this needs to be justified and explicable.
-And if you can't explain why a certain decision was made or a service was not offered, you have a problem.} (P8) \end{quote}

-\textbf{Point of friction.} Due to the conceptual ambiguity with which legal texts treat both design principles, fulfilling their respective responsibility means that regulators are forced to interpret the provisions, potentially resulting in conflicting points of view between the `executive' and `organizational' levels.
-Importantly, participants also stated that the regulation of AI systems has not yet actually taken place, as ``\textit{nobody has implemented the EU AI Act yet, to my knowledge.
+Importantly, participants also stated that the regulation of AI systems has not yet actually taken place, as ``\textit{nobody has implemented the EU AI Act yet [...].
 There's no national law to set down sanctions}'' (P6).
-This has two implications: While first, the task of interpreting the regulatory provisions is not clearly assigned between EU jurisdiction, national authorities, and public institutions; second, the translation operation of assigning responsibility for this interpretation can still be shaped, leaving room to delineate ``\textit{how to handle conflicts}'' (P6) and ``\textit{how we are going to adapt our legal system}'' (P1).
+This has two implications: While first, the task of interpreting the regulatory provisions is not clearly assigned between EU jurisdiction, national authorities, and public institutions, second, the process of assigning responsibility for this interpretation can still be shaped, leaving room to delineate ``\textit{how to handle conflicts}'' (P6) and ``\textit{how we are going to adapt our legal system}'' (P1).
+We outline ways to create a composite form of responsibility through indirect and direct control mechanisms in Section~\ref{sec:recom_2_and_3}.